fbpx

 Parole is related to the concepts of indeterminate and determinate sentencing.
 When a person is eligible for discretionary parole, they receive an indeterminate sentence range (e.g. 3 to 7 years, 45 to 170 years).
 Individuals become eligible for parole at the minimum of the sentence range and may remain behind bars without being granted parole for up to the maximum for the range, after which they are automatically released.

 In contrast, determinate sentences are set terms (e.g. 8 years, 30 months).
-Because they are predetermined, individuals given determinate sentences cannot earn parole, though they still be released earlier than their court-appointed term through other mechanisms.
+Because they are predetermined, people given determinate sentences cannot earn parole, though they still be released earlier than their court-appointed term through other mechanisms.

-Other types of supervised or early release
+Other types of supervised or early release (which are often called “parole”)

 This process is distinct from parole, which does not change the base sentence but rather where and how a sentence is served.
-Perhaps more saliently, these types of review are often narrow, making them a less common pathway for early release versus parole.
+Perhaps more saliently, these types of reviews are often narrow, making them a less common pathway for early release versus parole.

 Unlike parole, MSR terms are always served after the full completion of a court-appointed prison sentence.
 In this way, MSR functions as an additional penalty for serious crimes and never as a means of early release.
 For that reason, it is misguided to consider MSR an appropriate substitute for either discretionary or mandatory parole.